KevinLlano/Microservices-Ticketing-System/README.md

 Configuring Keycloak with Spring Security and OAuth2 Resource Server in the API Gateway involves precise token validation and role mapping.

+### ⚠️ Jenkins Pipeline
+Step1.
+To set up a Jenkins pipeline for this microservice architecture, create a `Jenkinsfile` in the root directory Step2.
+Define stages for building, testing, and deploying each service Step3.
+Use Docker desktop to be able to start Jenkins use command `docker run -p 8080:8080 jenkins/jenkins:lts` Step4.
+Access Jenkins at `http://localhost:8080` and configure the pipeline to use the `Jenkinsfile` step5.
+Configuration should include plugins for Docker, ECR and AWS Steps step5.
+Ensure each service has its own Dockerfile for building images before pushing to a container registry like Docker Hub or AWS ECR or running the jenkins pipeline